Quantum reservoir computing in Jaynes-Cummings models: Nonlinear memory and time-series prediction: JC model for QRC

-In our work, the input is encoded in the time-dependent amplitude $\beta(t)$ of the cavity driving field, i.e., we have $\beta(t_i) = \beta_{i} = s_{i}$.
-For each input, the cavity is driven during a time $dt$ with a continuous driving strategy, which was shown in Ref. \cite{sannia_2024} to be more effective than an erase-and-write map where a part of the reservoir state is first reset (erased) and then prepared (written).
-For both the JC and DJC reservoirs, the full dynamics is given by the master equation \ref{master_eq}.
+In our work, the input is encoded in the time-dependent amplitude $\beta(t)$ of the cavity driving field; i.e., we have $\beta(t_i) = \beta_{i} = s_{i}$.
+For each input, the cavity is driven during a time $dt$ with a square pulse of amplitude $\beta(t_i)$.
+This continuous driving strategy was shown in Ref. \cite{sannia_2024} to be more effective than an erase-and-write map where a part of the reservoir state is first reset (erased) and then prepared (written).
+For both the JC and DJC reservoirs, the full dynamics is given by the master equation (\ref{master_eq}).

 As for the output layer, we consider different boson mode observables.
-Due to the non-Gaussian nature of the bosonic state, the higher-order moments of the operators $\{c, c^{\dagger}, N\}$ can provide useful features.
+Due to the non-Gaussian nature of the bosonic state, the higher-order moments of the operators $\{c, c^{\dagger}, N\}$ can provide features that are useful for a faithful assessment of the reservoirs capability.
 To form the readout layer, we use both the real and imaginary parts of the expectation values of the operators,

 with $N=c^{\dagger}c$ number operator.
 The highest moment of $N$ we use (for $m^{\prime}=0$) is $N^{4}$, while for $c^{\dagger}$ or $c$ ($m=0$) it is $(c^{\dagger})^5$.
 The expectation values are linearly dependent functions of the reduced density matrix elements $\rho^{b}_{i,j}$.
 They can be obtained by performing homodyne measurements of the quadrature operators $\{\hat{X}, \hat{P}\}$, and then calculating the higher-order moments.
-Our choice of readouts, triggered by the complexity of the dynamics of our models, is different than the previous works, which consider only the mode populations~\cite{Dudas2023, electronics2024}, or the low-lying moments of the qubit and bosonic observables~\cite{Nokkala2021, zhu2025}.
+Our choice of readouts, triggered by the complexity of the dynamics of our models, is different from the previous works, which consider only the mode populations~\cite{Dudas2023, electronics2024}, or the low-lying moments of the qubit and bosonic observables~\cite{Nokkala2021, zhu2025}.
 Another recently proposed strategy is the use of the cumulative distribution function based on the proportion of the measurement outcomes below a given threshold value~\cite{hahto2025}.
 A polynomial regression can be further introduced to enhance the performance in post-processing~\cite{zhu2025}.